hunx/htmlCleaner/README.md

 > This code is not currently in a functional state and is still (as of 6/28/2012)
 > in a state of being refactored.

-A refactoring (to a class) of PHP Labware's fantastic htmLawed function library (<a href="http://www.bioinformatics.org/phplabware/internal_utilities/htmLawed/index.php">found here</a>), created by Dr. Santosh Patnaik.
+A refactoring (to a class) of PHP Labware's fantastic  <a href="http://www.bioinformatics.org/phplabware/internal_utilities/htmLawed/index.php">htmLawed function library</a>.

 **Why?**